GoogleCloudDataproc/initialization-actions/LLAP/README.md

         --region ${REGION} \
         --optional-components ZOOKEEPER \
         --image-version 2.0-debian10 \
+        --metadata num-llap-nodes=1
         --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/llap/llap.sh
     ```

-2. Use the `gcloud` command to create a new cluster with this initialization action with SSD's configured
+2. Use the `gcloud` command to create a new cluster with this initialization action with SSD's configured.

    ```bash
     REGION=<region>